mebene79/RecommenderModel/README.md

 • A 5-class multinomial model that incorporates features derived from user feedback by leveraging BERT.
 BERT, a pre-trained model, transforms written item reviews into numeric vectors, capturing contextual information about user experiences.
 These vectors, combined with user-provided ratings, are used as features to enhance the model’s predictive capabilities.
 In this case we used ’bert-base-uncased’ with 12 layers.

 In summary  our model is a recommender system that applies Logistboost and sequentially uses the two-stage ensemble model as its base estimator.
+The dataset used in this project consists of Amazon products(items) that are rated by customers who bought the products.
+It includes reviews (ratings, text) and product metadata (descriptions, categories, etc.).
+There have been many updated versions of the dataset over the years.
+The latest version is 2023.
+We used the earliest version of 2014 prepocessed in  https://github.com/rudolfsteiner/CollaborativeFilteringV3.git .